 - Prepare rub by mixing all rub ingredients together.

-- Dry off short ribs with paper towel
+- Dry off short ribs with a paper towel

 - Pat rub on all sides of ribs